reggiemt/reggiemt/README.md

 - 👋 Hi, I’m @reggiemt, aka Justin.
-- 👀 I’m interested in basketball analytics, AR/VR, GIS mapping.
+- 👀 I’m interested in basketball analytics, AR/VR applications, and GIS.
 - 🌱 I’m currently learning R through a Johns Hopkins Coursera course.
-- 💞️ I’m looking to collaborate on DFS algorithms, AR/VR applications, novel maps for novel questions..
+- 💞️ I will eventually be looking to collaborate on DFS algorithms, AR/VR applications, novel maps for novel questions..
 - 📫 You can reach me at scott.justin@gmail.com